FunlightStudios/Discord-Clone/README.md

 # Discord-Clone

 A modern chat and communication platform inspired by Discord, built with Python Flask and modern web technologies.

+## NOTE:

+# ⚠️ Work in Progress
+This project is under active development and not production-ready yet.

 ## Features